How to fox proof your chicken coop

 To increase your chickens’ safety inside your coop, installing an electric fence is a great option.
 This is one of the most effective methods in deterring foxes, and expert-level advice when building a fox proof chicken coop.

 You might think that an electric fence is a bit extreme, but if you’re dealing with a growing fox problem that can potentially destroy your livelihood, this should be the answer.

-The electrical current can be applied to your enclosure fence to keep the foxes as far away from the coop as possible.
-To make sure you set it up correctly, have a sparky handle the installation.
+The electrical current can be applied to your enclosure fence, to keep the foxes as far away from the coop as possible.
+To make sure you set it up correctly, have an electrician handle the installation.

 |You might also like:How much does chain link fencing cost?|

 Step 4: Reinforce your chicken coop

 The chicken coop is the last line of defense and the most important subject of your fox proofing venture.
 Take note of the features mentioned above and apply them whenever possible.
 Plan everything from the coop floor and the wire mesh walls down to the design details such as the overhang fences and wire mesh aprons.
 Remember, you can never be too careful when it comes to foxes.

 Add sensor lights to the exterior of your chicken coop.
 The bright sensor light will scare away foxes and other predators when activated.

 Adopt a family dog and listen for cues.
 They are generally good at knowing when there is a fox about, and their territorial nature can drive them away.